spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Overview

-Spectro Cloud supports OpenStack, a modular cloud infrastructure that runs off standard hardware and is capable of running large pools of compute, storage, and networking resources managed and provisioned with refined authentication mechanisms.
-In addition to the standard infrastructure-as-a-service functionality, OpenStack components provide orchestration, fault management, and service management services to ensure high availability.
-These services could be provisioned as an enterprise-ready private cloud Infrastructure-as-a-Service.
+Spectro Cloud supports provisioning kubernetes clusters in OpenStack, a modular cloud infrastructure that runs off standard hardware and is capable of running large pools of compute, storage, and networking resources managed and provisioned with refined authentication mechanisms.

-The Spectro Cloud management platform does not need direct access to the OpenStack environment.
-A Private Cloud Gateway needs to be set up within the environment, to facilitate communication between the Spectro Cloud management platform and the OpenStack components to create and delete target Kubernetes clusters.
+A Private Cloud Gateway needs to be set up within the environment, to facilitate communication between the Spectro Cloud management platform and the OpenStack environment.
+The gateway establishes a secure communication channel with the management console thereby eliminating the need for an incoming connection into the OpenStack environment.
-The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
-If the Gateway is configured to use a proxy, the Proxy server needs to support HTTP(S) proxy.
-If the IP allocation type is DHCP, a Load balancer VM will be created for each of the Kubernetes clusters as the LB for the API server endpoints.
-If the IP allocation type is Static IP, a VIP(virtual IP address) will be selected from the master IP-pool and allocated to the cluster instead of the load balancer.

 ![openstack_cluster_architecture.png](openstack_cluster_architecture.png)